ncm/nytm-spelling-bee/article.md

 The "`.filter`" line is executed 190M times.
-Only some 720K iterations reach the "`.fold()`", but the innermost loop runs 5M times, and `*score` is actually incremented 3M times.
+Only some 720K iterations reach the "`.fold()`", but the innermost loop runs 5M times, and `scores[place]` is actually incremented 3M times.
 That loop is where the program spends more time than anywhere else.
 The "`fold()`", with its `scores` state passed along from one iteration to the next, is much faster than the equivalent loop with outer-scope state variables.
 The `words` iterator is "lazy", but the "`fold()`"